Andor: Recurring

 Dave Chapman voices Maarva Andor's droid B2EMO.
 Chapman was assisted in B2EMO's performance by Matthew Denton and Lee Towersey.
 Aidan Cook reprises his Rogue One role as Two Tubes, a loyal soldier in Saw Gerrera's partisan fighters.
-Bronte Carmichael appears as Mothma's teenage daughter Leida.

 Ben Bailey Smith, Michael Jenn and Lucy Russell portray Imperial Security supervisors Blevin, Lagret and Grandi, respectively.
 Other Imperials include Lee Ross as Exmar Kloris, Mon Mothma's driver and a spy for ISB; Wilf Scolding as Vanis Tigo, captain of Imperial garrison on Ferrix; Nick Moss as Keysax, Tigo's lieutenant; Noof Ousellam as Corv, Imperial spy on Ferrix; Joshua James as Dr. Gorst, an ISB scientist who specializes in torture; and Kurt Egyiawan as Grymish, Dedra's attendant on Ghorman.

 Other residents of Ferrix include Abhin Galeya as Salman Paak, Wilmon's father and a salvage shop owner who runs the Repaak Salyard; Kieran O'Brien as Pegla, a sentry for Zorby's Western Shiplot, the starship lot; Raymond Anum as Nurchi, a junk dealer; Victor Perez as Rashi, a grappler; Zubin Varla as Xanwan, the head of the transport business; Neil Bell as the "Time Grappler" who signals the time in the bell tower by banging his anvil; and Pamela Nomvete as Jezzi, a member of the Daughters of Ferrix.

 Christopher Fairbank, Clemens Schick, Brian Bovell, Tom Reed, Josef Davies, Rasaq Kukoyi and Mensah Bediako appear as Ulaf, Ham, Jemboc, Taga, Xaul, Birnok and Zinska, respectively, all of whom are prison inmates on Narkina 5.
 Rosalind Halstead and Finley Glasgow appears as Davo Sculdun's wife Runai and son Stekan.
 Claire Brown and Laura Marcus appear as Mina-Rau residents Talia and Beela, respectively.

 Alaïs Lawson appears as Enza Rylanz, a member of her father's rebel group known as the Ghorman Front.
-Théo Costa-Marini, Abraham Wapler, Ella Pellegrini, Caroline Vanier, Ewens Abid, Alex Skarbek and Stefan Crepon appear as Dilan, Samm, Dreena, Leeza, Tazi, Capso and Thela, respectively, other rebels of Ghorman Front.
+Théo Costa-Marini, Abraham Wapler, Ella Pellegrini, Caroline Vanier, Ewens Abid, Alex Skarbek and Stefan Crepon appear as Thela, Samm, Dreena, Leeza, Tazi, Capso and Thela, respectively, other rebels of Ghorman Front.
 Raphael Roger Levy appears as Dasi Oran, a senator that represented the planet Ghorman on the Imperial Senate.